 Where to Buy the Ingredients to Make it Yourself

 Many of the ingredients used can be purchased at your local health market (or even your grocery store).
 For each post, the ingredients can also be clicked for a link to an online purchase on Amazon (excluding the essential oils).
 Amazon is an affiliate partner of mine.
 If you choose to purchase through the links I provide, you’ll get a great deal on the product, AND you’ll support me.
 Thank you!
 For the essential oils, keep reading; I discuss that next!

 Essential oils are not all created equal.
 When I first started using them many years ago, I didn’t know that.
 I bought what was available at Walmart and our local grocery store.
 I found out several months later that they weren’t all the same.
-Pure oils are therapeutic-grade, making them much more effective.
+Pure oils are therapeutic-grade, making them much more effective and much safer.
 I now only use and recommend doTERRA oils.
 If you’d like to purchase doTERRA oils, contact me for more information.

 Why Glass Storage?